mj-kiwi/mauri-mcp/README.md

 # Mauri MCP Framework

-A framework for building MCP (Model-Controller-Prompt) applications using functional programming and decorators.
+A framework for building Model Context Protocol (MCP) applications using functional programming and decorators.

+> **⚠️ WARNING: This package is currently under development and not ready for production use.**

 ## What's inside?